No one ever seems to want to talk about dog poop, yet elimination is an important part of digestion and one you should pay attention to.

 Fasting gives the body a rest and a chance to heal itself.
 In lieu of food, I serve a homemade broth I call healing broth.
 You can make a healing broth by boiling some bones and maybe some fresh ginger into a stock.

-The week before Christmas, my thirteen year old dog had diarrhea that just didn’t go away.
+My 13-year old dog once had diarrhea that just didn’t go away.
 The one day fast didn’t help and he was too thin to keep fasting.
 Then I noticed his urine output was abnormally high, indicating kidney troubles.

 Healing broth, tiny meals with herbal kidney support and a Chinese mineral tonic got him back on track.
 I’m happy to say he’s full of energy, eating well now and his weight is normal.